Standard imsets for undirected and chain graphical models: Standard imsets for general chain graphs

-These facts show that it is sufficient to consider a minimal triangulation of $H_{C \cup \pa(C)}$ for each chain component $C \in \mathcal{C}_H$ instead of the whole $H$.
-In fact, if a CG model induced by $H$ coincides with none of DAG models, then at least one of the conditions (i), (ii) or (iii) in \reflem{andersson} is violated.
+As these facts suggest, it is enough to consider a minimal triangulation of $H_{C \cup\pa(C)}$ for each chain component $C \in\mathcal{C}_H$ instead of the whole $H$.
+In fact, if a CG model induced by $H$ coincides with none of DAG models, then at least one of the conditions (i), (ii) or (iii) in Lemma~\ref{lem:andersson} is violated.
 When these conditions are violated, by adding edges between vertices in some $C$ or between a vertex in $C$ and a vertex in $\pa(C)$, we can satisfy these conditions without adding any other edges.
-Note that the set of chain components and the parent set for each chain component in a minimal triangulation are identical with these of the input graph.
-Conversely, a graph obtained by minimal triangulation for each $H_{C \cup \pa(C)}, C \in \mathcal{C}_H,$ is clearly a minimal triangulation of $H$.
+Conversely, all minimal triangulations of $H$ are obtained by a minimal triangulation of $H_{C \cup\pa_{H}(C)}$ for each chain component $C \in\mathcal{C}_H$.
+Suppose that, for a triangulation $H'$ of $H$, there exists $C \in\mathcal{C}_H$ such that the vertex set $V(\clo{H}(C))$ is a proper subset of $V(\clo{H'}(C'))$ for some $C' \in\mathcal{C}_{H'}$.
+This is the case when by the triangulation we add undirected edges among two distinct components of $H$ or directed edges between the component $C$ and some vertices which are not parents of $C$ in $H$.
+Since $\clo{H'}(C')$ is decomposable by Proposition~\ref {prop:andersson}, the same is true for its induced subgraph over the vertex set $V(\clo{H}(C))$.
+Thus, we only need to add edges among $C \cup\pa_{H}(C)$.
+Moreover, the set of chain components of a triangulation is identical with that of the input graph.